-With estate planning a lot of people think about saving inheritance tax.
-This is indeed an important aspect.
-However at PKF Wallast we prefer examining this subject in a broader fashion.
-After all, the basis of estate planning can be found in civil law, in particular matrimonial property law and inheritance law, and additionally also in succession law.
-These three legal areas determine the scope and the composition of an estate.
-They also mutually influence each other and this quickly renders the matter complicated.
-And tax law should also be added to this: income tax, gift and inheritance tax, and transfer tax.
+Many people equate estate planning with saving on inheritance tax.
+This is indeed important, but at PKF Wallast we like to view this subject from a broader perspective.
+The basis of estate planning is primarily found in civil law, in particular in matrimonial property law and inheritance law, and also in succession law.
+The three legal areas determine the size and composition of an inheritance.
+They also mutually affect each other, which can easily make the case complicated.
+Tax law is another aspect here: income tax, gift and inheritance tax, and transfer tax.

-That is why we always approach estate planning in an integral fashion.
-The question who can dispose of or control what assets as from what moment usually precedes the minimisation of the tax pressure.
-Sometimes a foreign trust is the appropriate vehicle, however often a family trust will suffice.
+We therefore always approach estate planning in an integrated manner.
+In this case, the question of who will be provided with or is given control over which assets usually precedes the minimisation of the tax pressure.
+Sometimes a foreign trust will be the right tool, but a family trust will often be enough.

-In addition we also keep an eye on the entrepreneurial interests.
-How will the business continue?
-How has the control been regulated?
-Apart from estate planning in case of death, ever more frequently we advise our clients what to do in case of a different contingency.
-This is basically important to the business continuity.
+We also keep an eye on the company’s interests.
+How will the company continue?
+How is the company’s control arranged?
+Apart from estate planning when someone dies, we also increasingly advise our clients on what to do in other emergencies.
+This is particularly important for the continuity of the company.

 If you would like to know more about this, feel free to contact one of our advisers for a non-binding conversation.

 gift and inheritance tax

 continuity of the company in case of an emergency